+Note that Calflora contains many useful functions, including Weed Manager.
+You can create a Weed Manager group for your district and use many of its features with or without a subscription.
 Review the data collection form with surveyors for clarity and consistency.
 Talk about how to record attributes like phenology.
 Is a patch flowering if one individual is flowering?
 Or is it flowering when half the population is flowering?
 For early detection, consider implementing an advanced onset approach: when at least ten percent of the patch is flowering, record as flowering.
 Use the same benchmark for fruiting.
-This will help ensure that the timing of follow- up treatments is scheduled conservatively.
+This will help ensure that the timing of follow-up treatments is scheduled conservatively.
 Go through other attributes and talk about how to interpret them so that your data is recorded consistently.
 Document decisions in a data dictionary for your form.
 This will become a training resource itself!

 Defining a patch of weeds can appear highly subjective.
 Rather than leaving this up to each surveyor, we recommend implementing a standard of a 20-meter inter-patch distance.
-This means that when you find a patch of weeds, you look 20 meters beyond the plants that you see.
+This means that when you find a patch of weeds, you look 20 meters beyond the plants that you see in all directions.
 If you don't find more weeds, your patch is clearly defined.
 If you keep finding plants within 20 meters, map them together as one patch.
 (See exercises in Appendix C for distance calibration and practice with all surveyors at the beginning of each field season)